 Publishing without an ISBN**

 Depending on your ultimate goal and target audience, publishing without an ISBN may make more sense.
 Forgoing an ISBN allows more formatting choices and greater pricing freedom in the Lulu bookstore.
-These are advantages if you are publishing a book for sentimental reasons, for a limited audience, or to promote your business.
-For example, if you are a teacher publishing educational books, an ISBN is not required to reach your students who are your target audience.
+These are advantages if you are publishing a book for a limited audience or to promote your business.
+For example, if you are a teacher publishing educational books, an ISBN is not required to reach your target audience.
 The same applies when publishing your family history or grandmother’s favorite recipes – your intended audience will be aware of your work and be happy to purchase it directly from you or from the Lulu bookstore thereby cutting out the middleman.

 **Authors may choose Premium, Standard, or Photo Quality formats when publishing without an ISBN.